 Here are six ways that you can improve your gut health to work towards a healthier and happier lifestyle.

 Changing your diet can often feel quite daunting but it certainly doesn’t have to be.
-Making small changes to your diet like reducing the amount of processed, high-fat and high-sugar foods you eat can have a positive impact on your gut health.
+Making small changes to your diet like reducing the amount of processed, high-fat, and high-sugar foods you eat can have a positive impact on your gut health.
 Try to opt for lean proteins and plant-based foods.
 Recently, the food market has seen a surge in plant-based products, and you’ll tend to find a lot more options are available in your local supermarket.
 If you feel you need to boost your diet, for instance, if you are unable to consume enough probiotics through foods you eat, you may wish to consider taking supplements (especially if you can make use of something like these Gundry MD coupons to help you save some money on these supplements).
 Gut health supplements can help your body digest food and add good bacteria to the body, eliminating bad bacteria and restoring balance.
 Before taking any supplements it is always best to check reviews like Onnit Total Gut health review to look at the pros and cons and to ensure the ingredients are suitable for you.

 If your diet is high in fibre, then this is a positive as fibre has been proven to contribute massively to better gut health.
 Try to conduct some research of your own to find out what foods are high in fibre and how you can slip them into your everyday diet.

 Check For Food Intolerances

 A food intolerance is when your body cannot digest food properly and leads to a number of symptoms such as bloating, nausea and stomach pain.
 You should try to make the effort to identify foods which you struggle to digest.
 It is important to note that symptoms can appear hours after eating a certain food so at times it can be difficult to highlight the issue.